mbaumer/us_hep_funding/docs/_states/MI.md

 <a name="MI-08"></a>
 [Back to top](#top)
 ## MI-08 -- Rep. Elissa Slotkin (D) -- [Wikipedia](https://en.wikipedia.org/wiki/MI-08)
-## Committees
-Elissa Slotkin is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this district has received:<b> $5,739,000 </b>in SC HEP grants.
 ```